Paternalistic conservatism: Argentina

 Peronism is considered a paternalistic ideology.
-However, traditional Peronism tends to support command economy, unlike common paternalistic conservatives.
+However, traditional Peronism tends to support a command economy, unlike common paternalistic conservatives.
 Some scholars evaluate Peronism as a mixture of 'militant laborism' and 'traditional conservatism'.

 United States

 In the United States, Theodore Roosevelt has been the main figure identified with progressive conservatism as a political tradition.
 Roosevelt stated that he had "always believed that wise progressivism and wise conservatism go hand in hand".
 Roosevelt's ideas, such that of New Nationalism, an extension of his earlier philosophy of the Square Deal, have been described as paternalistic and contrasted with the individualistic program, The New Freedom, of Woodrow Wilson from the Democratic Party.
 Wilson's program in practice has been described as resembling the more paternalistic ideas of Roosevelt, excluding the notion of reining in judges.

 The Republican Party administration of William Howard Taft was progressive conservative and he described himself as "a believer in progressive conservatism", Dwight D. Eisenhower also declared himself an advocate of progressive conservatism.
-The term "Rockefeller Republican" has been used to describe the more paternalistic and moderate members of the Republican Party in contrast to party members of a more ideological nature, such as Barry Goldwater or the American New Right more generally.

 Perspectives

-Right-wing or conservative socialism is a pejorative term that is used by some free-market conservative and right-libertarian movements, politicians, and economists, such as Murray Rothbard and Jesús Huerta de Soto, to describe paternalistic conservatism, which they see it supporting paternalism and social solidarity as opposed to commercialism, individualism, and laissez-faire economics.
-They argue that paternalist conservatism supports state promoted social hierarchy and allows certain people and groups to hold higher status in such a hierarchy, which is conservative.
-Although paternalistic conservatives are accepting of state intervention, it is within the context of a market based social democractic or social market mixed economy.
-They do not support an economy resembling a command or planned economy, or an economy in which there is public control over the means of production one of the stated goals of socialism.
-Additionally they also support equality of opportunity and fair play.
+Unlike many free market conservative ideologies like liberal conservatism and right-libertarianism, paternalistic conservatism supports paternalism and social solidarity as opposed to commercialism, individualism, and laissez-faire economics.
+Because of this, it is sometimes labelled "right-wing socialism" or "conservative socialism" pejoratively by free market economists, including Murray Rothbard and Jesús Huerta de Soto.
+Huerta de Soto also argues that paternalist conservatism supports a state-promoted social hierarchy, maintaining the privileges afforded to certain groups in society.

+Although paternalistic conservatives are accepting of state intervention, it is within the context of a market-based social democratic or social market mixed economy.
+They do not support an economy resembling a command or planned economy, or an economy in which there is public control over the means of production, one of the stated goals of socialism.

+Paternalistic conservatives justify their pragmatic approach by asserting that if the ruling classes become indifferent to the hardships and suffering experienced by the common people, it could lead to societal and political instability eventually leading to violent revolution.
+Subsequently policies must be implemented to address the need to address the needs of all classes within society in order to maintain social harmony.
+Furthermore, paternalistic conservatives support equality of opportunity and fair play, aiming to ensure that there remains a level playing field for individuals to pursue success based on merit.